 It can be flavoured (e.g. raspberry, chocolate, etc.) and coloured.

-Divinity Frosting won't stand up to long storage; it will soak into the cake after a day or two.
-It was invented in an era when a cake on a farmhouse table did well to make it unscathed until dinner time.
+Divinity Frosting won’t stand up to long storage; it will soak into the cake after a day or two.
+It was invented in an era when a cake on a farmhouse table did well to last until dinner time.

 1 teaspoon light corn syrup